seanmarqueling/Active-Directory/README.md

 ![image](https://github.com/seanmarqueling/Active-Directory/blob/main/2.%20Internet.png?raw=true)

-Once the two networks are created, I need to go login to the Windows 2019 Server and setup the networks.
+Once the two networks are created, I login to the Windows 2019 Server and setup the networks.
 In the image below we can see that we have both of the networks created.
 I went into the change adapter options to rename the networks to be 'Internet' and 'Interal' to easily differentiate the two when connecting users to the server.

 ![image](https://github.com/seanmarqueling/Active-Directory/blob/main/1.%20Network.png?raw=true)